Surgical Site Infection

 What is a surgical site infection?

-A surgical site infection is an infection that happens in the incision or deep tissue around the surgical site, within 30 days of the surgery.
+A surgical site infection is an infection that happens in the incision or deep tissue around the surgical site, within 30 days of surgery.
 There is a risk of infection after any surgery.
-There are patient and surgical factors that may add to the risk of getting a surgical site infection.
+There are things that can increase your risk of getting a surgical site infection.

 Patient factors are: